 Compression Socks.
 Due to medical reasons, I have to wear them on any long-haul flight or bus or train ride.
 But even if you don’t necessarily have to use them, I highly suggest you to.
 It makes a big difference in terms of swollen legs, trust me.
-You can find great (and cheap) ones here on Amazon. compression socks
+You can find great (and cheap) compression socks on Amazon.

 Jumper or Scarf.
 Depends on what you wear on the flight.
 But I often find airplanes super cold.
 Additionally, they make comfy pillows when you want to rest your head on the window.

 Pen.
 Many countries require you to fill out arrival cards, which you often get from the cabin crew and should fill-out straight away.